Independent Cocoa Monitoring (ICM)

 Bridging the information gap on forest infractions

-Since February 2018, REM is implementing a project to improve forest governance in Ivory Coast by strengthening civil society led Independent Forest Monitoring and linking it to demand side measures to combat illegal logging, particularly the EU Timber Regulation.
+Between 2018 and 2020, REM implemented a project to improve forest governance in Ivory Coast by strengthening civil society led Independent Forest Monitoring and linking it to demand side measures to combat illegal logging, particularly the EU Timber Regulation.

 With REM's support, local Independent Monitor IDEF produced the following reports (French) in March 2020:

 Rapport d’Observation sur la traçabilité du bois en Côte d’Ivoire

 Rapport d’Observation Indépendante sur la légalité des PEF

 Forests in Ivory Coast

 According to the FAO (2015) Ivory Coast has about 10.4 million hectares of forested land or about 33% of the total land area.
 Roughly 10 million hectares are primary or naturally regenerated forest, and around 427 thousand hectares are plantation forests.
 The southern part of Ivory Coast harbours humid evergreen Upper Guinean Forest, which is biodiversity hotspot because it is irreplaceable (high concentrations of endemic species) and threatened (less than 30% of the original vegetation remains).
 Unfortunately, the humid forests are highly fragmented and only a few intact forest landscapes remain and are restricted to protected areas, particularly Taï National Park, which is connected to the Cavally Forest where the Wild Chimpanzee Foundation (WCF) is the mandated Independent Forest Monitor.